byte5digital/.github/profile/README.md

 &nbsp;

 At byte5, we’re not just building websites – we’re engineering custom software that solves real problems.
-We specialize in complex web applications with **Laravel, Umbraco, Medusa.js, and IOTA**.
+We specialize in complex web applications with **Laravel, Umbraco, Medusa.js and omadia.ai **.
 We’re the kind of devs who get excited about clean architecture, well-designed APIs, and tests that actually run.

 Whether it’s headless CMS, decentralized apps, or fully tailored e-commerce platforms – we’re all in.